xololab/xolo-pipeline/README.md

 Versioning system for assets and shots

-Maya, Nuke, and Blender integration modules
+Maya, Nuke, Gaffer and Blender integration modules

 Task tracking and review tools